azarenkov/azarenkov/README.md

 ABOUT ME🌐

 - Hi everyone👋🏽
-- My name is Alexey Azarenkov and I'm Rust and iOS developer👨🏽‍💻
+- My name is Alexey and I'm Rust and iOS developer👨🏽‍💻